Health

 What we asked the organisation to do in this case:

-• Apologise to Mr C for the unreasonable delay in carrying out an MRI scan.
+• Apologise to Mr C and Mrs A for the failings identified in her physiotherapy assessment.
 The apology should meet the standards set out in the SPSO guidelines on apology available at www.spso.org.uk/information-leaflets

 What we said should change to put things right in future: